Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Deinonychus (MPMM).md

 aliases: ["Deinonychus"]
 ---
 # Deinonychus
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-95, Volo's Guide to Monsters p.
-139*
+95*

 This larger cousin of the velociraptor kills by gripping its target with its claws and feeding.